Complete SEO Guide · 2025 Edition

 Apply

-rel="sponsored nofollow"to every affiliate link.
-In WordPress, most SEO plugins and affiliate link managers handle this automatically. -
+rel="sponsored nofollow"to every affiliate link without exception.
+In WordPress, most SEO plugins and affiliate link management tools handle this automatically once configured correctly. -

 Add Your FTC Disclosure

-Place a clear affiliate disclosure at the top of any page or content piece that contains affiliate links.
-This is not optional — see Section 7 for full FTC compliance requirements.
+Place a clear affiliate disclosure at the top of every page that contains affiliate links.
+This is not optional — it is a legal requirement.
+See Section 7 for full FTC compliance requirements and example language.

 -

-Click the link in a private/incognito browser window to verify it resolves correctly to the intended product page.
-Check that the tracking parameters are intact.
-Broken affiliate links are lost revenue and a poor user experience.
+Click the link in a private or incognito browser window to verify it resolves correctly to the intended product page.
+Check that all tracking parameters are intact.
+Specifically, confirm the cookie fires correctly by checking the network requests.
+Broken affiliate links are lost revenue and a poor user experience signal — both of which hurt your rankings over time.

 6. Best Practices for Using Affiliate Links Without Hurting SEO

-Deploying affiliate links for SEO requires a deliberate strategy.
-These are the practices that separate sites that rank and earn from those that get filtered out of search results.
+Deploying affiliate links for SEO requires a deliberate, reader-first strategy.
+These practices are what separate sites that rank consistently and earn reliably from those that get filtered out of search results after algorithm updates.

 Create Content That Earns Its Ranking Independently

-The foundational principle of SEO-friendly affiliate content: your page must deserve to rank even without the affiliate links.
-Google’s Helpful Content guidelines explicitly target pages written primarily for revenue rather than user benefit.
-This means your affiliate content must include:
+The foundational principle of SEO-friendly affiliate content is this: your page must deserve to rank even if every affiliate link were removed.
+Google’s Helpful Content guidelines explicitly target pages written primarily for revenue generation rather than user benefit.
+Therefore, your affiliate content must consistently include:

-- First-hand testing experience or genuine editorial perspective on the products you recommend
+- First-hand testing experience or a genuine editorial perspective on the products you recommend

 - Original research, data, or insights not available on the merchant’s product page

-- Clear pros and cons that acknowledge the product’s limitations — not just promotional language
+- Clear pros and cons that acknowledge the product’s real limitations — not just promotional language

-Where and how you place affiliate links affects both user experience and search engine signals:
+Where and how you place affiliate links affects both user experience and search engine signals.
+Specifically:

-- Above-the-fold placement: Include at least one affiliate CTA in the upper portion of your content for users who are ready to act immediately after reading the title
+- Above-the-fold placement: Include at least one affiliate CTA in the upper portion of your content for users ready to act immediately after reading the title

-- Contextual mid-content placement: Embed text links naturally within the paragraph where you discuss the specific product benefit — this is where highest-intent clicks happen
+- Contextual mid-content placement: Embed text links naturally within the paragraph where you discuss a specific product benefit — this is where highest-intent clicks occur

-- Descriptive anchor text: Use anchor text that describes what the user will find (e.g., “check current pricing on Amazon” or “see the full feature list”) rather than generic “click here” text
+- Descriptive anchor text: Use anchor text that describes what the user will find — for example, “check current pricing on Amazon” or “see the full feature list” — rather than generic “click here” text

-- Comparison tables near the bottom: Readers who reach the end of a review article are the most committed — a well-structured comparison table here converts at the highest rate
+- Comparison tables near the bottom: Readers who reach the end of a review article are the most committed buyers.
+A structured comparison table at this point converts at the highest rate

-- Avoid sidebar saturation: Sidebar banner ads are largely ignored by experienced web users (banner blindness) and contribute little to either SEO or conversion
+- Avoid sidebar saturation: Sidebar banner ads are largely ignored by experienced web users due to banner blindness and contribute little to either SEO signal strength or conversion

 Affiliate Link Density: Finding the Right Balance

-There is no official Google metric for “too many affiliate links,” but patterns from sites penalized under the Helpful Content Update reveal clear signals of over-monetization:
+There is no official Google metric for “too many affiliate links,” but patterns from sites penalised under the Helpful Content Update reveal clear over-monetisation signals:

 - Multiple affiliate links within a single short paragraph